SuperNEMO-DBD/starterkit/README.md

 - Making cuts/calculating a reconstruction efficiency
 - Calculating a sensitivity for a given exposure
 - Very basic BDT to separate signal from background

+BM: Technology-wise, could be useful to look at [RDataFrame](https://indico.cern.ch/event/743070/), with tutorials in [the ROOT docs](https://root.cern.ch/doc/master/group__tutorial__dataframe.html).
+Current and future supported ROOT in Falaise (6.14/6.16) already have these _I think_.